 - Dump all the ingredients up through the cashew ricotta in a crock-pot.
 Heat on high 4 hours or low 6-8 hours.
 Stir in the cilantro and green onion.

-- Cook the eggs over easy in a nonstick pan with olive oil.
+- Cook the eggs over easy in a nonstick pan with a little olive oil.

 - Serve the tamale quinoa in a bowl topped with a runny egg and green onion.
 Yields: 6-8 servings.